Violent eviction of the Lafken Winkul Mapu community in Río Negro: those arrested are women and children

 The conflict

-What does the government's provision say?
+What does the government regulation say?

 Cover photo: Originario.ar

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US